 It is important to know that a positive HIV test should always be confirmed, to be sure that it is a true positive.
 If your test result is positive, you immediately should:

 - See a doctor or other licensed healthcare provider, even if you don’t feel sick.
-Try to find one who has experience treating HIV infection.
-There are tests, immunizations and medications to treat HIV infection and help you maintain good health.
+Try to find one who has experience treating HIV.
+There are medications to treat HIV that will help you suppress the virus and maintain good health.

 - Have a tuberculosis (TB) test done.
-You may be infected with TB and not know it.
+You may have TB and not know it.
 Undetected TB can cause serious illness, but it can be treated successfully if detected early.

 - Stop or reduce the use of recreational drugs, alcoholic beverages and cigarettes, which can weaken your immune system.
 There are programs to help you quit these substances.

-- Get screened for other STDs.
-Undetected STDs can cause serious health problems.
+- Get screened for other STIs.
+Undetected STIs can cause serious health problems.

 - Consider joining a support group for people with HIV or speaking with a counselor.